Art and Design

 Credits 3

-An introduction to graphic design with emphasis on exploring the roles and responsibilities of design in contemporary culture.
-Studio projects will focus on graphic problem-solving through the use of symbols, type, and imagery, with additional emphasis on the exploration of design applications, techniques, issues, and media fundamental to the graphic design profession.
+An introduction to graphic design with emphasis on the roles and responsibilities of design in contemporary culture.
+Students will explore through hands-on projects that focus on graphic problem-solving through the use of symbols, type, and imagery.

 Credits 3

-An exploration of typography as a vehicle for expressive communication.
+An exploration of lettering and typography as a vehicle for expressive communication.
 Visual hierarchy, principles of contrast, verbal messages, and the consideration of communication models will all be emphasized.
+Students will practice these concepts by creating a variety of media such as posters, and books based on design history.

 ARDE2410: Painting 1